skip to content

 On what grounds can I oppose a divorce?

+There are only very limited grounds for opposing a divorce.
 It is not enough that you do not want a divorce or you want to get back together.
 As the only ground for divorce is the irretrievable breakdown of marriage, the only way to stop the divorce is to show that this has not occurred.
-You must prove either that you have not yet been separated for twelve months or that there is a chance you will get back together once again.
+You must prove either that you have not yet been separated for 12 months or that there is a chance you will get back together.

 To prove that there is a chance you will get back together, you must show that both of you want to do so.
 Of course, this will be difficult if the other party has applied for divorce to end the marriage.
 You will have a better chance of getting the other party to reconsider if you can arrange, and they agree to attend, a counselling session with a counselling organisation.